Secunderabad: Economy

-ITC, Infosys, Intergraph, and Coromandel International are some of the major private companies which have their offices in Secunderabad.
+ITC, Infosys, Intergraph, and Coromandel International are some of the major private companies that have their offices in Secunderabad.
 Being the headquarters of South Central Railway, Secunderabad is a major centre for railway activity.
 Industrial areas such as Bolarum, Moula-Ali, Nacharam, Ghatkesar, Uppal, etc. are in Secunderabad.
 Secunderabad Cantonment Board houses a large number of defence units.
 Units of the Department of Atomic Energy (DAE), such as Atomic Minerals Directorate for Exploration and Research (AMD), Nuclear Fuel Complex (NFC), and ECIL are close to Secunderabad.
+There are also many hotels here, like Taj Krishna and ITC hotels.

 Government

 The Greater Hyderabad Municipal Corporation (GHMC), established in 2007, is responsible for the administration and infrastructure of Secunderabad.
 Secunderabad Municipality was first formed in 1945.
 Later in 1950, along with Hyderabad Municipality, it was upgraded to Secunderabad Municipal Corporation under the Hyderabad Corporation Act of 1950.
 In 1960, by the Hyderabad Municipal Corporation Act of 1955, Secunderabad Municipal Corporation was merged with Hyderabad Corporation to form a single Municipal Corporation.
 During Nizam's period, Secunderabad Cantonment was under the control of the British Raj.
-Today those areas, and most parts of Secunderabad where defence installations are located, is under the purview of Secunderabad Cantonment Board.
-There are eight civilian wards in Secunderbad Cantonment Board, with a population of four lakh.
+Today those areas, and most parts of Secunderabad where defence installations are located, are under the purview of Secunderabad Cantonment Board.
+There are eight civilian wards in Secunderabad Cantonment Board, with a population of four lakh.

-Secunderabad Municipality office which was located on Sardar Patel Road is to be demolished for the metro rail project.
+The Secunderabad Municipality office which was located on Sardar Patel Road is to be demolished for the metro rail project.
 The new office is located at West Marredpally.

 Secunderabad forms a part of Secunderabad Lok Sabha constituency and is represented with seven legislative assembly seats.
 The present Member of Parliament is G. Kishan Reddy, who is also a Minister of State in the Union Cabinet.
-The incumbent Member of Legislative Assembly is a candidate from Telangana Rasthra Samiti (TRS), who is also a Minister under the Telangana government.

 Media

-Major English dailies Deccan Chronicle and Financial Chronicle and the Telugu daily Andhra Bhoomi are published from Secunderabad.
+Major English dailies Deccan Chronicle and Financial Chronicle are published from Secunderabad.
 FM radio Radio Mirchi is located at SP Road in Secunderabad.

 Sports

 The most-popular sport played in Secunderabad is cricket.
 During pre-independence era Secunderabad had various sports facilities built for serving Englishmen.
 Presently, no major stadiums are located in Secunderabad.
-However some open grounds belonging to railways and military establishments are used for various sporting activities.
+However, some open grounds belonging to railways and military establishments are used for various sporting activities.
 These are Gymkhana Ground, Parade Ground, Polo Ground, Bollarum Golf Course and Railway Golf Course.